devtosxn/json-sniffer/README.md

 ```
 By default, the program runs in `strict` mode which means that any data type that is not defined in the project specification will be returned as "undefined" based on the specified rules.

-To run the program outside of `strict` mode, which adds additional data types to compensate for the undefined types, enter the command:
+To run the program outside of `strict` mode, which adds additional data types to compensate for the undefined types as defined in this [screenshot](https://github.com/devtosxn/json-sniffer/blob/main/datatypes.png), enter the command:

 ```
 python3 main.py nostrict